 The memo field for the first of Gaetz’s transactions to Greenberg was titled “Test.”
 In the second, the Florida GOP congressman wrote “hit up ___.”
 But instead of a blank, Gaetz wrote a nickname for one of the recipients.
 (The Daily Beast is not sharing that nickname because the teenager had only turned 18 less than six months before.)
 When Greenberg then made his Venmo payments to these three young women, he described the money as being for “Tuition,” “School,” and “School.”“Gaetz Paid Accused Sex Trafficker, Who Then Venmo’d Teen”

 The Daily Beast obtained Greenberg’s past online transactions (partially).
-And obtained credit card data that paints a damning portrait: “Greenberg and Gaetz are also connected on Venmo to at least one other woman that Greenberg paid with taxpayer funds using a government-issued credit card.
+And it obtained credit card data that paints a damning portrait.
+“Greenberg and Gaetz are also connected on Venmo to at least one other woman that Greenberg paid with taxpayer funds using a government-issued credit card.
 Seminole County auditors flagged hundreds of those payments as ‘questioned or unaccounted for,’ and in total found more than $300,000 in suspicious or unjustified expenses.
 The Daily Beast was able to obtain that credit card data through a public records request.”

 Parties and Payments

 CNN reported last week that Gaetz attended parties in the Orlando area with other prominent Republican officials.
 Those parties involved drugs, sex, and young women, according to two women in attendance.
 CNN later learned that Joel Greenberg gave federal investigators information about these parties — and encounters he and Gaetz had with women who got cash or gifts in exchange for sex.

 According to receipts reviewed by CNN, Gaetz and Greenberg used digital payment applications to send hundreds of dollars to at least one woman who attended the parties.